Get

 Training

-Training a Doberman is fairly easy to train due to their relaxed temperament and eagerness to please you.
+Training a Doberman is fairly easy due to their relaxed temperament and eagerness to please you.
 Being loyal and intelligent helps them learn commands, tricks, and house rules.
 It is easier to train your Doberman from a young age, usually starting at around 8 to 12 weeks of age, so they are more willing to be trained without having to change old habits if they were only to begin being trained as an adult.

 Health